A Culture of Inclusion

 - Gender and ethnic pay equity – We continue to conduct annual pay equity analyses and improve our processes to ensure that any pay differences among our teammates are based on factors that should matter.
 For our 2020 and 2021 analysis, in the spirit of continuous improvement and to stay aligned with best practices, we involved a labor economist to help us.
 We reviewed every nonproduction teammate’s pay for potential discrepancies and made appropriate salary adjustments.

 - Gender and ethnic minority representation – We continue to make progress toward having more diverse representation on our board, among executive leadership and within our overall workforce.
-Within our board of directors, four of our 12 directors, or one-third, are people of color (vs. 18% Fortune 500 average ), two directors are Black, and five directors are women.
-Two of our 13 Executive Committee members are people of color and six are women.
+Within our board of directors, 33% of our 12 directors are people of color (vs. 18% Fortune 500 average), 16% are Black, and 41% are women.
+Fifteen percent of our 13 Executive Committee members are people of color and 46% are women.
 As of June 30, 2021, people of color represent 38% of our nonproduction employees and 31% of our nonproduction managers in the U.S. Women represent 52% of our nonproduction employees and 46% of our nonproduction managers globally.
 To develop a more relevant and actionable perspective of our gender and ethnic minority representation, we are now publicly disclosing global workforce representation based on Clorox’s job categorization in our integrated annual report as well as providing EEO-1 data for our fiscal and calendar years (see Disclosures section below).

 - Inclusion index*– We want our employees to feel included and supported so that they may thrive professionally.
 That is why we measure the percentage of employees who feel a sense of inclusion at work, with the goal of parity across the total company, women, and people of color.
 Building on our FY20 baseline, in FY21, our survey results were: Women – 80% (unchanged); People of Color –76% (+1%); Total Clorox –79% (+1%).